Compressing Multisets with Large Alphabets using Bits-Back Coding: Asymmetric Numeral Systems

+Decoding with ANS successively applies $(s_{i-1}, x_i) = \decode(s_i)$ until the initial state $s_0$ is recovered.
+The first decoded symbols will be $x_n$, which was the last one encoded.
+For this reason, the ANS state is sometimes referred to as the ``ANS stack".

 The inaccuracy of \cref{eq:ans-approx} is typically small, and in a standard implementation can be bounded by \(\epsilon =2.2\times10^{-5}\) bits per operation, equivalent to one bit of redundancy for every 45,000 operations \cite{townsend2020}.
-As well as the small per-symbol redundancy, there is also a one-time redundancy incurred when initializing and terminating encoding, more details are given in the \cref{app:ans}.
+In addition to the small per-symbol redundancy, there is also a one-time redundancy incurred when initializing and terminating encoding, more details are given in the \cite{townsend2021lossless}.

-The quantized distribution \(D\) must be specified by a precision parameter $N$ together with two lookup functions:
+ANS requires that the distribution $P_X$ be quantized.
+The quantized distribution must be specified by a precision parameter $N \in \mathbb{N}$ together with two lookup functions:

 used respectively by $\encode$ and $\decode$.
-The integers \(c_x\) and \(p_x\) can be thought of as a quantized cumulative distribution function (CDF) and probability mass, with the finite set \(\{0, 1, \ldots, N\}\) modeling the real interval \([0, 1]\).
+The integers \(c_x\) and \(p_x\) can be thought of as a quantized cumulative distribution function (CDF) and probability mass, with the finite set \(\{0, \ldots, N-1\}\) modeling the real interval \([0, 1]\).
 They must satisfy